wongwill86/air-tasks/README.md

         queue='other-instance-type',
         dag=dag)
     ```
-2. In the *docker compose*, create a new service copied and pasted from `worker-worker`.
-This will start workers that will listen to this new queue topic (`other-instance-type`) and will only deploy on machines with the docker engine label: `[ engine.labels.infrakit-role == other-instance-type ]`.
+2. In the *[docker compose file](https://github.com/wongwill86/air-tasks/blob/gpu/docker/docker-compose-CeleryExecutor.yml)*, create a new service copied and pasted from `worker-worker`.
+This will create workers that will listen to this new queue topic (`other-instance-type`) and only deploy on machines with the docker engine label: `[ engine.labels.infrakit-role == other-instance-type ]`.
     ```
     worker-other-instance-type: